hongjun9/CPS_Invariant/README.md

 # Control Invariant Monitor

 This is the user manual for the control invariant monitoring.
-For more information on the technical details, see the paper "Detecting Attacks Against Robotic Vehicles: A Control Invariant Approach".
+For more information on the technical details, see the paper "Detecting Attacks Against Robotic Vehicles: A Control Invariant Approach (CCS'18)".

 ## Citation
 ```